Intel-bigdata/SSM/docs/admin-user-guide.md

   List all current rules in the system, including active, disabled, finished, or deleted.

-* void **deleteRule**(**long** ruleID, **boolean** dropPendingCommands) **throws** IOException;
+* void **deleteRule**(**long** ruleID, **boolean** dropPendingCmdlets) **throws** IOException;

   Delete a rule.
-If dropPendingCommands is false then the rule will still be kept in the system with “deleted” state.
+If dropPendingCmdlets is false then the rule will still be kept in the system with “deleted” state.
 Once all the pending commands are finished then the rule will be deleted.
 Only “disabled” or “finished” rule can be deleted.

 * void **enableRule**(**long** ruleID) **throws** IOException;

   Enable a rule.
 Only “disabled” rules can be enabled.
-Enabling a rule in another state rule will throw exception.
+Enabling a rule in other states will throw exception.

-* void **disableRule**(**long** ruleID, **boolean** dropPendingCommands) **throws** IOException;
+* void **disableRule**(**long** ruleID, **boolean** dropPendingCmdlets) **throws** IOException;

   Disable a rule.
-If dropPendingCommands is false then the rule will still be marked as “disabled” state while all the pending commands continue to execute to finish.
+If dropPendingCmdlets is false, the rule will be marked as “disabled” state immediately, but all the pending actions will still be executed.
 Only an “active” rule can be disabled.